nkdas91/nkdas91.github.io/_posts/2020-08-18-getting-started-with-phpunit.markdown

 In ```AverageTest.php```, it is tedious to instantiate ```Average``` class in each test case.
 So, we move it to ```setUp()``` and ```tearDown()```.

-<div class="p-3 my-3 theme-secondary-bg theme-text-color">Also check tests/UserTest.php for another example.</div>
+<div class="p-3 my-3 theme-secondary-bg theme-text-color-primary">Also check tests/UserTest.php for another example.</div>

 tests/AverageTest.php